 Jan.
 10, 2019: The images from Kaia Gerber’s first ad campaign for Jimmy Choo are finally out.
 Shot by famed fashion photographer Steven Meisel, the campaign features a series of stunning portraits of the 17-year-old model.
-She is captured in a series of in-studio photos sporting the luxury label’s latest sneakers, heels and boots, paired in a youthful and unexpected way with oversized sweatshirts and jackets.
+She is captured in a series of in-studio photos sporting the luxury label’s latest sneakers, heels and boots, paired in a youthful and unexpected way with oversize sweatshirts and jackets.
 The limited-edition T-shirts and sweatshirts were designed in collaboration with Mathias Augustyniak and Michael Amzalag of M/M Paris.
 The apparel will be available exclusively on the Jimmy Choo website.

 Jan.
-8, 2019: Oboz has a new crop of ambassadors who will contribute to its community engagement efforts.
+8, 2019: Oboz has a new crop of ambassadors who will contribute to its community-engagement efforts.
 The new crew, boasting 22 outdoor adventurers across 15 states and Canada, will be tasked with testing product, appearing at company events and providing expertise through blogging.
-Also, the brand has several outings planned for the team this year including hiking Half Dome in California’s Yosemite National Park, trekking Torres del Paine (in Chile’s Patagonia region) and others.
+Also, the brand has several outings planned for the team this year, including hiking Half Dome in California’s Yosemite National Park, trekking Torres del Paine (in Chile’s Patagonia region) and others.

 Jan.
 4, 2019: For the release of Puma‘s new Muse Trailblazer silhouette, the latest style in its Muse Women’s sneaker range, the brand naturally turned to model and civil rights activist Cara Delevingne to serve as the face of the launch.
 Designed to be the embodiment of individuality, style and performance, the Muse Trailblazer boasts a running-inspired slip-on silhouette with a breathable textile upper, elastic cross straps for support and an ignite foam insole that’s designed to adapt to the female foot.
 The Muse Trailblazer is meant to empower women, which echoes the inspiring “be yourself” and “women supporting women” message of Puma’s 2018 #DoYou campaign starring Delevingne and other inspiring females.

 Jan.
 4, 2019: Adidas and Yohji Yamamoto give new meaning to “industrial strength” fashion with their spring ’19 ad campaign for Y-3.
 Set in a gritty Los Angeles shipyard, the images have a strong editorial viewpoint, captured by photographer Angelo Pennetta, whose work has appeared in Vogue, Dazed, i-D and other top publications.
-Haley Wollens styled the shoot, which places models in the designer’s latest series of voluminous cropped utility pants and flowing crepe long dresses — evidence of this season’s parachuting and sailing inspirations.
-The Y-3 spring collection of apparel, sneakers and accessories debuts in stores on Jan.
+Haley Wollens styled the shoot, which places models in the designer’s latest series of voluminous cropped utility pants and flowing long crepe dresses — evidence of this season’s parachuting and sailing inspirations.
+The Y-3 spring collection of apparel, sneakers and accessories debuted in stores on Jan.
 7.

 Jan.
 3, 2019: How does today’s modern jet-set live?
 Michael Kors explores that very question in his spring ’19 ad campaign, shot by Dutch photographers Inez van Lamsweerde and Vinoodh Matadin.
 “I wanted the images to capture the ease, confidence and irreverent attitude of today’s luxury travelers,” said the designer.
-The campaign features model Binx Walton in a lavish suite in the opulent Le Negresco hotel in Nice, France.
+The campaign features model Binx Walton in a lavish suite in the opulent Negresco hotel in Nice, France.
 She is clad in the brand’s spring creations that exhibit an optimistic, romantic feel, complete with bright painterly florals and eclectic animal prints.
 Among the featured accessories is the first Michael Kors Collection beach club totes and hand-painted destination totes.
 The campaign debuts this month in print magazines, as well as through online, social media and outdoor ads.

 Jan.
 3, 2019: For its spring ’19 marketing campaign, Giuseppe Zanotti has tapped American model Grace Elizabeth (who was recently spotted opening Chanel’s fall ’19 show).
-Shot in studio by photographer Craig McDean, the six minimalist portraits alternate between black-and-white and color, and show Grace in the shoe designer’s standout spring styles, including the ornate Peony stiletto sandal and the Hollie Big Diamond flat, juxtaposed with cutoff denim shorts and oversized blazers.
+Shot in studio by photographer Craig McDean, the six minimalist portraits alternate between black-and-white and color, and show Grace in the shoe designer’s standout spring styles, including the ornate Peony stiletto sandal and the Hollie Big Diamond flat, juxtaposed with cutoff denim shorts and oversize blazers.
 “I really wanted to do something different, modern with this campaign,” said Zanotti in a statement.
 “My shoes have always been and will always be works of art — embellished, feminine, gorgeous, but today there are no longer rules about evening style versus day.”
 The campaign will appear in leading fashion magazines and websites.